oscar-franzen/alona/README.md

 `alona` also exists as a parallel cloud-based service ([2][2]).

-## Is alona a replacement for my favorite package XYZ?
+## Is alona a replacement for my favorite scRNA package XYZ?
-The goal of alona is to enable fast exploratory analysis of new datasets by automating as many steps as possible.
-The aim of alona is not to replace low-level analysis of scRNA-seq data, a task facilitated by packages such as Seurat, scran and others.
+It depends on your goals.
+The goal of alona is to enable fast exploratory analysis of new datasets by automating as many steps as possible. alona generates data tables which can easily be loaded into your analysis toolkit of choice, where more in-depth statistical analysis can take place.

 ## An example
 ![Screenshot](https://panglaodb.se/img/github_screenshot2.png)